 Neon Breakers Hens and Chicks

-Echeveria 'Neon Breakers' is a rosette-forming succulent with wavy, crinkled edges that are an unusual leaf texture, unlike other Echeveria.
-Its rosettes can grow up to 8 inches (20 cm) in diameter.
-It characterized by its intense, colorful leaves.
-Once planted, the leaves rosettes begin as a blue-green with faint pink at the tips.
-As it receive continuous full to partial sun, its colors transform into its own, vivid sunset.
-The blue-green reverts to a deep purple and a magenta, pink hue at the tips of its leaves.
+Echeveria 'Neon Breakers' is an unusual succulent that forms rosettes of intense colorful leaves with wavy, crinkled edges.
+The rosettes grow up to 8 inches (20 cm) in diameter.
+Once planted, the leaves begin as a blue-green with faint pink at the tips.
+As it receives continuous full to partial sun, its colors transform into its own vivid sunset.
+The blue-green color reverts to a deep purple and a neon pink hue at the tips of its leaves.
 In bloom, during late summer and early fall, its colors heighten and tend to become even more vivid.
-Purplish stems grow vertically while producing bright pink flowering buds.
+Flowers are deep pink and appear on upright purplish stems

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).